 - May perform patient care to the extent necessary to maintain clinical expertise, competency and licensing necessary to fulfill job responsibilities and to direct the provision of care on the unit.

-[Work Hours & Benefits] Here is a good place to highlight working hours and benefits specific to your facility.
+[Work Hours & Benefits] Here is a good place to in your nurse anesthetist job description to highlight working hours and benefits specific to your facility.
 Potential nurse anesthetist applicants want to learn things like team size, nurse-to-patient ratios, and shift rotations.
 You can also describe the benefits that set you apart, like childcare reimbursements, commuter benefits, and tuition credits.

 Certified Registered Nurse Anesthetist Qualifications/Skills:

 - Strong patient assessment skills